ros2/ros2_documentation/source/Tutorials/Building-ROS2-Package-with-eclipse-2021-06.rst

-We see in the source code that the c++ includes got resolved but not the ROS2 ones.
+We see in the source code that the C++ includes got resolved but not the ROS 2 ones.

 .. image:: images/eclipse_c++_wo_ros_includes.png
    :target: images/eclipse_c++_wo_ros_includes.png